-Do not exceed the maximum signal levels of the instruments and accessories, as defined in the specifications and operating information, and as shown on the instrument or test fixture panels, or switching card.
+Do not exceed the maximum signal levels of the instruments and accessories.
+Maximum signal levels are defined in the specifications and operating information and shown on the instrument panels, test fixture panels, and switching cards.

 When fuses are used in a product, replace with the same type and rating for continued protection against fire hazard.